siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select e1.roomNo, e2[0].temp - e2[last].temp as tempDiff
 insert into TempDiffStream;
 ```
-**Logical Patterns**
+#### Logical Patterns

-Logical pattern matches events that arrive in temporal order and correlates them with logical relationships such as `and`,
+Logical patterns match events that arrive in temporal order and correlate them with logical relationships such as `and`,
 `or` and `not`.

 **Syntax**